sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-cert-auth/cp-mobile-dev-kit-cert-auth.md

     <!-- border -->![MDK](img-5.11.png)

-    You can also run the app in Xcode.
+    You can also Run the Project in Xcode.
 Open the project in Xcode with the command `open platforms/ios/<app name>.xcworkspace`, or open the workspace using the `File -> Open...` dialog in Xcode.
-Configure the application's code signing settings, then run the application for the target device.
+Configure the application's code signing settings, then Run the Projectlication for the target device.

     Once, above command gets successfully executed, you will see new MDK client up and running in your device.